oizin/oizin.github.io/about.md

 # About me

 I'm currently a PhD candidate at the [Centre for Big Data Research in Health](https://cbdrh.med.unsw.edu.au/) at UNSW Sydney.
 Within my PhD I'm interested in the role that data and analytics can play in understanding physiology and improvement of patient outcomes.
-More generally I'm interested in the uses and limits of data driven decision making across healthcare, economics and society.
+More generally I'm interested in the uses and limits of data driven (statistical) decision making across healthcare, economics and society.

 \figenv{}{/assets/jervisbay.jpg}{width:30%}